They've already built the bunker

 Alternatively, it's possible the bunker itself spans the South Lawn, and there are entrances on both sides.
 Perhaps in this case, the "infrastructure" alluded to by Baranes is not the bunker itself, but a connection that was put in place in anticipation of a future phase.
 Impossible to say.

 The East Utilities Plant supports the rest of the system.
-The exhaust stacks poking out of its roof look like diesel generators to me, although the only thing that looks like an intake are the adjacent, shorter cylinders, which are unusual.
+The exhaust stacks poking out of its roof look like diesel generators to me, albeit a unusual ones.
+The only things that looks like intakes are the adjacent, shorter cylinders.
 I would speculate that electrical switching equipment and diesel and water tanks occupy the bulk of the excavation that is visible in aerial photos.
 Even though this facility would not survive a nuclear strike, there are many other forms of attack on the White House for which the EUP can provide decentralized resilience.

 The connection to the Vice President's residence is again, infrastructure.
 I suspect they make it possible to shelter in place under the same circumstances as the White House.
 If there is direct connection to the house, it was carefully concealed.
-Given the brief period of time that construction occurred here, I suspect most of the construction was on a shaft into which a tunnel was driven and that no TBMs were launched from here.
+Given the brief period of time that construction occurred here, I suspect that no TBMs were launched from the Observatory site and most of the construction was on a shaft into which a tunnel was driven.
 If a bunker was built, it was also mined from below, with spoils removed at the East Utility Plant.
-Similarly, if it is the end of the tunnel, the TBM was either buried in place or dismantled and brought back through the EUP.
-The permanent structures appear to be too small to accommodate heavy lift cranes that could remove a TBM.
-Perhaps the addition of the second structure in 2005 indicates a rough date for the completion of primary tunneling.
+Similarly, the permanent structures appear to be too small to accommodate heavy lift cranes that could remove a TBM.
+If it is the end of the tunnel, the TBM was either buried in place or dismantled and brought back through the EUP.
+Perhaps the addition of the second structure in 2005 indicates a rough start date for tunneling.

 I suspect the tunnel runs to the west of the Jefferson Memorial, in the area of the late, famous cherry blossom tree "Stumpy."
 This area has seen accelerated subsidence and was prioritized for reconstruction.